jeanbeanie/mern_starter_app/README.md

 # MERN Starter App

-Seed starter app using Node (Express), MongoDB and React.
-Written by Jeane <http://www.twitter.com/onlyjeanbean>
+Seed starter app using Node (Express), MongoDB and React (rendered from client and server) to be used for future projects and whatnot...written by Jeane <http://www.twitter.com/onlyjeanbean>

-Webpack, Babel, ESLint, and StyleLint are set up for development.
+Webpack/Babel (hot relaoding) is set up for development.
 Ava is included for test running.
-SSR enabled

 #### Just add water
- Edit config file *Secrets.js* with appropiate port number, etc., then run :
 > ```npm install --save```

 > ```npm start```

-#### Available Commands
-* npm run build
-* npm run watch
-* npm test

 #### TODO :
-* make Secrets.js.example to serve as example config file template!!!
+* make config.secrets.js to serve as example config file template!!!